Setting-up your Utilities in Houston

 One of the first things you want to do after signing a lease is to set up your utilities so you have all the water, electricity, air-conditioning, internet, and tv you need when on move-in day.
 There’s nothing worse than moving into your home without air-conditioning, especially in Houston.
 Here’s a Houston renter’s guide on getting setup with your Utilities.

 We partnered with Utility Concierge to provide our residents with FREE One-on-One concierge service to setup your utilities.
-Simply go to https://uc.partners/rpmheritage or click the logo below:
+If you just signed a lease, we have already sent Utility Concierge your information.
+If you have not received a phone call yet, you can go to https://uc.partners/rpmheritage or click the logo below to reach out to them directly:

 If you’re not part of the Real Property Management Family of Residents yet, here’s more information below: